gamejolt/doc-help/src/dev-scoreboards/index.md

+---
+title: Scoreboards Guide
+---

 # Scores

 Scoreboards are a great way to get gamers to engage with your game through competition.
 The Game Jolt Game API allows you to add multiple, customized scoreboards to your game.

 ## Multiple scoreboards